int-e/bits/README.md

 # bitch programming language

-This is a reimplementation of https://github.com/Helen0903/bitch in Haskell, with the following differences:
+This repository contains two implementation of https://github.com/Helen0903/bitch, one in Haskell, and the other in C++.
+The following distinguishing features are implemented:

-* use big integers
+* big integers, offering unbounded memory

-* additional operation <code>%</code> dumps the current state and the next instruction
+* the additional operation <code>%</code> dumps the current state and the next instruction

   format:
   <code>% .. accumulator (in hex) | reverse storage .. instruction</code>